 4) SOMLENT PERCEPT, AUTOSENSE & AIR EGG PLUS

-Looking at the very top of the market, there aren’t many more advanced mattresses than the Percept.
+Looking at the very top of the market in the pressure relief mattress guide, there aren’t many more advanced mattresses than the Percept.

 An alternating pressure relieving system, it includes cell-on-cell air cells, a static base section and an in-use height of 8″ for effective prevention and treatment of those at very high risk.